Submarine Squadron 3

 Submarine Squadron 3 (also known as SUBRON 3) was a squadron of submarines of the United States Navy based at Joint Base Pearl Harbor–Hickam, Pearl Harbor, HI which was disestablished in 2012.

+The squadron was reactivated at Fremantle, Australia, in mid-2026.

 Submarine Squadron 3 was first established on November 25, 1930, at Coco Solo in the Panama Canal Zone.
 One of its first submarines was the R-1 built in 1917.
 Her ten boats conducted Panama Sea Frontier patrols for the Atlantic Fleet.
 As tensions grew through the 1930s, Squadron Three's mission evolved into the defense of coastal regions on both ends of the canal.
 Most of Squadron Three's submarines shifted to the Pacific end of the canal when war broke out.

 As the Second World War progressed, most of the squadron's submarines were transferred to more active regions, leaving only four subs in Squadron Three by August 1943.
 By May 1945, there were no submarines left in the squadron; only the rescue vessel and three destroyers remained.